West Coast Partnership

 The West Coast Partnership (WCP) is a railway franchise in the United Kingdom for passenger trains on the West Coast Main Line (WCML) (and branches thereof), between London Euston, the West Midlands, Shropshire, North Wales, Liverpool, Manchester, Carlisle, Edinburgh and Glasgow.
-Founded in December 2019, it is operated by First Trenitalia West Coast Rail Limited, comprising two distinct parts, Avanti West Coast (which runs the services on the WCML), and West Coast Partnership Development (which is the 'shadow operator' for future high-speed services).
+Founded in December 2019, it is operated by First Trenitalia West Coast Rail Limited, comprising two distinct parts, Avanti West Coast (which runs the services on the WCML), and West Coast Partnership Development (which is the 'future operator' for high-speed services).

 History

 In November 2016, the Department for Transport (DfT) announced that the InterCity West Coast franchise would be replaced by the West Coast Partnership, which would operate express services on both the West Coast Main Line (WCML) and on High Speed 2 (HS2).

 At that time, high-speed services were planned to begin on the first phase of HS2 in 2026.
 The new franchise was originally to start in September 2019, and to operate an initial seven years of WCML services to 2026, followed by five years as the integrated operator for WCML and HS2 (to 2031) – with an option for the Secretary of State to extend the term by up to three years (to 2034).

 The DfT specified that the new operator must have experience in high-speed trains and infrastructure, hence each bidder partnered with an Asian or European high-speed operator.
 In June 2017, the DfT announced three consortiums had been shortlisted to bid for the franchise: